With many Americans looking to start investing, grocery stores have become a hot topic for profits.

-These stores serve large communities, and this allows them to grow swiftly compared to other investment options.
+Grocery stores serve large communities, allowing them to grow swiftly compared to other investment options.

-So it only makes sense to want to get in on the ground floor of other, smaller grocery chains to get in before they explode in growth.
+So it only makes sense to want to get in on the ground floor of other smaller grocery chains before they explode in growth.

 If grocery stocks interest you, keep reading to learn all about HEB Grocery Stock as well as their competitors you can invest in!

 What Is HEB Grocery?

 HEB Grocery, also known as H-E-B, is a Texas-based grocery food chain.

 The company was founded in 1905 by Florence Butt.

 Florence opened the small grocery store on the ground floor of her home in Kerrville, Texas.